Asko Ivalo

 Asko Päiviö Ivalo (24 June 1901, in Helsinki – 2 November 1968) was a Finnish diplomat who served over 40 years as Ambassador and as Head of the Political Department of the Foreign Ministry.

-Asko Ivalo's parents were writer Santeri Ivalo (formerly Ingman) and Ellinor Ivalo.
-He was married to sculptor Emil Wikström's daughter Mielikki Wikström.They had three children.
+Asko Ivalo's parents were writers Santeri Ivalo (formerly Ingman) and Ellinor Ivalo.
+He was married to sculptor Emil Wikström's daughter, Mielikki Wikström.
+They had three children.